 With the 54 EC bonds, investors are eligible for tax exemptions.
 The capital gain bond also has a few important characteristics.

 Investing in Capital Gain Bonds offers investors significant tax exemptions.
-Under Section 54EC of the Income Tax Act, these bonds are expressly intended to offer relief from long-term capital gains tax.
+Under Section 54EC of the Income Tax Act, these bonds expressly aim to offer relief from long-term capital gains tax.

-A five-year lock-in period is imposed on 54 EC Bonds, beginning on the acquisition date.
+We impose a five-year lock-in period on 54 EC Bonds, beginning on the acquisition date.
 It is important to remember that these bonds are not transferable at this time.
-The exemption from capital gains tax may be lost if the lock-in period is not followed.
+If the lock-in period is not followed, the exemption from capital gains tax may be lost.

 A minimum investment of Rs.
 10,000 is needed for each 54 EC Bond.
 Investments up to Rs.
 50 lakh, or 500 bonds per fiscal year, are permissible for investors.